 In conclusion

-Serving as an international stop for many travelers, EWR remains a bustling airport located a mere 15 miles from Manhattan.
-With a Priority Pass membership, you could access the British Airways Galleries Club Lounge at EWR and other participating lounges around the world.
+Even though Newark airport doesn’t have a lounge in the Priority Pass network, the airport serves as an international stop for many travelers, located a mere 15 miles from Manhattan.
 Annual membership plans are available directly through Priority Pass, and the Chase Sapphire Reserve credit card offers complimentary Priority Pass Select membership.

-Discover other Priority Pass lounges across the United States:
+Discover some of the Priority Pass lounges across the United States: